-To reach the growing number at-risk and homeless teens and young adult, struggling with basic needs, and remote learning in Georgia with limited ways to access school, support services, and resources.
+To reach the growing number of at-risk and homeless teens and young adult, struggling with basic needs in Georgia with limited ways to access school, support services, and resources.

-Is to centralize and provide local and national resources for homeless and at-risk teens and young adults in Georgia ages 14 to 24 on a digital platform that is accessible where they are through their cell phone, or the internet.
+To centralize local and national resources for at-risk and homeless teens and young adults in Georgia aged 14 to 21 on a digital platform that are accessible where they are by cell phone, a portable tablet, or a laptop through Wi-Fi or the internet.

 To identify and provide resources and support to homeless teens and young adults ages 14-24 who are in or want to be in school as they move from place to place, struggling to maintain basic needs.